The idea of vibration to help you lose or manage your weight, as well sculpt muscle, is relatively old.

-There are many fitness centers that are beginning to incorporate these vibration machines into their equipment inventory, especially since early results show distinct benefits.
+Many fitness centers are beginning to incorporate these vibration machines into their equipment inventory, especially since early results show distinct benefits.
 For individuals who have poor balance, joint problems, or low bone density, the act of standing on a vibrating machine exercise platform, and doing exercises for the upper body can actually help with the problems mentioned.

 It is feasible to use weight training equipment such as free weights and resistance bands while standing on the vibrating platform.
 There are also increased benefits because of the additional weight and concentration it takes to keep your balance on the platform.